Speed 2: Cruise Control: Box office

 Speed 2: Cruise Control premiered at the Cineplex Odeon in Century City, Los Angeles on June 9, 1997, and was released into theaters on June 13.
 The release date was rescheduled twice—originally set for July 2 and pushed up to June 6 to avoid competition with Men in Black and Titanic (which was then scheduled for July), then moved back one week to avoid competition with Con Air.

 During its opening weekend, Speed 2 was shown on 2,615 screens and grossed $16.2 million.
 It ranked at number one in the box office, grossing just $500,000 more than Con Air in second place.
 Box office sales for Speed 2 dropped 54% the following weekend, grossing only $7.8 million and ranking at number five behind Batman & Robin, My Best Friend's Wedding, Con Air and The Lost World: Jurassic Park.
+In its third weekend, it further fell into seventh place below the latter four films, Hercules and Face/Off, making $3.7 million.

 The film grossed $48 million in the United States, and had a total gross of $164.5 million worldwide.
 Moviefone and Time have both ranked the film among the biggest box office bombs of all time, with estimated losses for the studio ranging from $40–70 million.

 Awards

 The film received eight Razzie Award nominations out of 12 possible categories at the 18th Golden Raspberry Awards, and had the second-highest number that year following Batman & Robin (1997), which had 11 nominations.
 Speed 2 won the award for "Worst Remake or Sequel", but lost the award for "Worst Picture" to The Postman (1997).
 At the Stinkers Bad Movie Awards, the film was nominated for three awards.
-It won Worst Sequel but lost, both Worst Director and Worst Screenplay for a Film Grossing Over $100M to Batman & Robin.
+It won Worst Sequel but lost both Worst Director and Worst Screenplay for a Film Grossing Over $100M to Batman & Robin.